felixjogris/grapheqd/README.md

 ### Build

-1. For now, clone this repository:
+1. Either clone this repository:

    `git clone https://github.com/felixjogris/grapheqd.git`

+   or grab an official release from https://ogris.de/grapheqd/

 2. If you haven't fetched KISS FFT yet, do it now:

    `git clone https://github.com/mborgerding/kissfft.git ../kissfft`

 3. Call `make`.
+It will fetch KISS FFT automatically if you haven't done it, and will compile everything.

 4. Optionally, if you want systemd integration, call *make* with *USE_SYSTEMD=1*

 5. You now have *grapheqd* in the current directory.
-Either call it directly, or copy it to */usr/local/bin* and add it to your RC init or systemd configuration.
+Either call it directly, copy it somewhere, or run `sudo make install`, which will place it to */usr/local/sbin*.
+Then either add it to your RC init or systemd configuration, or use the provided scripts `grapheqd.service` or `grapheqd.openrc`, which `make install` has copied to `/lib/systemd/system` or `/etc/init.d`, respectively.

-I am putting an official release as .tar.bz2 with proper RC scripts to https://ogris.de/grapheqd/ as soon as I finish OpenWRT integration.
+### OpenWRT

+Create a directory *package/grapheqd* inside your copy of the OpenWRT source tree, and download https://ogris.de/grapheqd/openwrt/Makefile to that directory.
+Now run `make menuconfig`, and under *Multimedia* select *grapheqd*.
+Optionally, select *kmod-usb-audio* under *Kernel modules* -> *Sound Support*.
+Then build OpenWRT as usual, e.g. by calling `make`.

+(blob/master/openwrt/Makefile) is a copy of that Makefile.

 ## Under the hood